microsoft/testfx-docs/RFCs/003-Customize-Running-Tests.md

 }
 ```

 The Test Method level extensibility workflow then kicks in when running all test methods in the class ensuring that each method is run 'n' number of times.
 A point to note from the code sample is that one can have a method level value for 'n' that overrides the class level value.
 This is possible because the `GetTestMethodAttribute` conditionally returns a new `IterativeTestMethodAttribute` only if the attribute is not already of that type.
+So if a method is already adorned with an `IterativeTestMethodAttribute` then the stabilityThreshold on the method take precedence over the class.
+Thus, one can choose how each individual method in the unit is executed.

 ## Open questions
 1. There can only be one extension that is in control of the execution flow.
 Should this change to allow the execution flow through multiple extensions?
 How would that look like?